 Meaning

-The message behind “Hardboiled crime fiction came of age in ‘Black Mask’ magazine during the Twenties and Thirties.
-Writers like Dashiell Hammett and Raymond Chandler learnt their craft and developed a distinct literary style and attitude toward the modern world.” revolves around wisdom.
-It suggests that wisdom grows through experience, making it relatable to many people's experiences.
+In the quote “Hardboiled crime fiction came of age in ‘Black Mask’ magazine during the Twenties and Thirties.
+Writers like Dashiell Hammett and Raymond Chandler learnt their craft and developed a distinct literary style and attitude toward the modern world.,” the emphasis is on wisdom.
+It highlights the thought that wisdom grows through experience while implying that mistakes teach valuable lessons.

 Theme